mojs/mojs/readme.md

 - transit
   - then to timelines
 - burst
-  - implement run method
-  - opacity childOPtions to burst
+  - opacity childOptions to burst
   - fix tween add method with parallel tweens
   - fix tween isComplete onUpdate
-  - add deltas for swirl params
+  - add deltas for swirl swirlFrequency and swirlSize
   - add stagger values
   - set initial progress for the childrens or hide them
   - add radiusX radiusY options